A Program of People – Committed to the Leadership of the Present and Future Community through Involvement, Understanding and Enthusiasm.

 - Create lines of direct communication between participants and existing community leaders.

 - Identify organizational and individual opportunities for community involvement.

-- Friday, November 8, 2019 3pm: Ice Breaker & True Colors Session followed by the Kick-off Dinner-REQUIRED
+- Kick-off, Thursday, 3pm: Ice Breaker & True Colors Session followed by the Kick-off Dinner-REQUIRED

-- THIS IS AN ALL DAY EVENT.
+- Kick-off, Friday: SIMSOC (Christ United Methodist Church, 3598 PA Ave., Weirton)-REQUIRED-THIS IS AN ALL DAY EVENT.
 STARTS AT 8am.
 PLEASE ARRIVE BY 7:45am.
 YOU WILL BE FINISHED NO LATER THAN 4:00pm.

 - The class will determine the monthly date of the remaining sessions

 - Volunteerism/Teamwork: 6 hours.
 We will provide you with a list of available options- REQUIRED

 - December: Health & Human Services – Class Advisor: Clayton Henderson, WMC